We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-With small children and babies, you should call their doctor if vomiting or diarrhea persist for just one day.
+With small children and babies, you should call their doctor if vomiting or diarrhea persist for just 1 day.

-In addition to diet, there are other things you can do to help improve your recovery from a stomach bug.
+In addition to changing your diet, there are other things you can do to help improve your recovery from a stomach bug.

 Avoid certain foods

-Pay attention to the foods you eat.
-While BRAT isn’t recommended as a long-term solution to your stomach upset, you may still want to avoid fried, fatty, or spicy foods for a few days.
-You should also avoid alcohol and caffeine.
+While experts don’t recommend the BRAT diet as a long-term solution to your stomach upset, you may still want to avoid fried, fatty, or spicy foods for a few days.

 Probiotics and prebiotics